Business

 Park City winter tourism faces slow start despite strong February and March advanced bookings

-24/25 Winter bookings are lagging, with December down seven percent and January down nine percent, compared with an historic norm.
+24/25 winter bookings are lagging, with December down seven percent and January down nine percent compared with historic norm

-PARK CITY, Utah – As snow beings to fall along the Wasatch back, tourism leaders in Park City are reporting that it might be a slower start to winter than normal.
-Winter bookings are lagging, with December down seven percent and January down nine percent, compared with an historic norm.
-Despite the anticipated slow start, Park City’s Chamber of Commerce President, Jennifer Wesselhof, said February and March bookings are outperforming by 20 percent and 14 percent ahead of average and overall the winter tourism outlook is outpacing last year by about three percent.
+PARK CITY, Utah — As snow begins to fall along the Wasatch Back, Park City tourism leaders are reporting that winter might be a slower start to winter than normal.
+Winter bookings are lagging, with December down seven percent and January down nine percent, compared with a historic norm.
+Despite the anticipated slow start, Park City’s Chamber of Commerce President, Jennifer Wesselhof, said February and March bookings are outperforming by 20 percent and 14 percent ahead of average, and overall, the winter tourism outlook is outpacing last year by about three percent.

-Summit County tax collections also saw increases in every tourism related category for the last nine months through September.
-Sales tax collections were up three percent transient room taxes and restaurant tax collections both up five percent and recreation arts and parks taxes up four percent.
+Summit County tax collections also saw increases in every tourism-related category for the last nine months through September.
+Sales tax collections were up three percent, transient room taxes and restaurant tax collections were both up five percent, and recreation arts and parks taxes were up four percent.

-Wesselhof also touted the chamber’s new “Mountain Kind” brand, which targets environmentally-conscious, luxury travelers.
-The chamber’s bold new branding was announced in May of 2024.
+Wesselhof also touted the chamber’s new “Mountainkind” brand, which targets environmentally conscious, luxury travelers.
+The chamber’s bold new branding was announced in May 2024.

 Another economic indicator is the average nightly room rate, which Wesselhof said is holding strong at $950 per night for winter months.
-The average nightly room rate for the months November through March this year are up four percent over last year.
-By contrast the average nightly rate for a room in Park City in the summer is $350, representative of a six percent increase over 2023/24.
+The average nightly room rate for November through March this year is up four percent over last year.
+By contrast, the average nightly rate for a room in Park City in the summer is $350, representing a six percent increase over 2023/24.

 “We all know that winter is where most of us make ends meet for the entire year.
 We’re hearing that other resort destinations are also off to a slow start.
 Across the board, we’re speculating that the election is impacting consumer confidence and that potential visitors are just waiting for the snow to fall,” Wesselhof said.